Mike Williams Player Prop Bets for NFL Week 11 | Los Angeles vs. Pittsburgh 11/21/2021

 Matchup vs. Pittsburgh

-- Williams is averaging 62 receiving yards per game in two career matchups against the Steelers, 8.5 more than his receiving yards prop bet over/under for Sunday's game (53.5).
+- Williams has averaged 62 receiving yards per game over his two career matchups against the Steelers, 8.5 more than his over/under in Sunday's game.

-- The Steelers have the NFL's 10th-ranked pass defense this season, giving up 244.3 yards per game through the air.
+- The Steelers have the NFL's 10th-ranked pass defense this season, allowing 244.3 yards per game through the air.

-- With 12 passing TDs conceded this year, the Steelers defense is ranked third in the NFL.
+- With 12 passing TDs allowed this year, the Steelers defense is ranked third in the league.

 Recent Performances

-- In last week's outing against the Vikings, Williams was targeted six times, picking up 33 yards on four receptions.
+- Against the Vikings last week, Williams was targeted six times and racked up 33 yards on four receptions.

 Williams' Los Angeles Teammates